 The Condominium Conversion Ordinance requires a project seeking to convert to enter into a Development Agreement for the payment of a community benefit fee and to include the units in a Community Facilities District for Services.
-The Bridges property is subject to the provisions of the existing Northwest Roseville Specific Plan Development Agreement (Sammis Roseville).
-Rather than create a separate Development Agreement, the applicable Development Agreement is being amended to outline the specific obligations of NWRSP Parcel 9 for the conversion (see Exhibit C).
-The DAA presented as Exhibit C is in draft form with minor details still in the process of being finalized.
-A final draft of the document will be provided to the Council for consideration.
+The Venu property is subject to the provisions of the existing North Central Roseville Specific Plan Development Agreement (Roseville Properties Investment Partners).
+Rather than create a separate Development Agreement, the applicable Development Agreement is being amended to outline the specific obligations of NCRSP Parcel 20C for the conversion (see Exhibit C).
 Below is a summary of the main components of the Development Agreement Amendment.

-- The Conversion Ordinance requires the payment of a one-time community benefit fee in the amount of \$5,000 per unit.
+• The Conversion Ordinance requires the payment of a one-time community benefit fee in the amount of \$5,000 per unit.
 The ordinance allows the fee to be reduced at the discretion of the City Manager on a case-by-case basis for projects that provide a benefit to the community above and beyond the requirements of the Condominium Conversion Ordinance.
 The fee is collected at the close of escrow for each unit or within 12 months of recordation of the final condominium map.
-This project will be providing the standard fee of \$5,000 per unit (Total \$930,000).
-Consistent with City Council direction, 60% of the funds collected will be deposited into the Strategic Improvement Fund, and 40% will be deposited into the Housing Trust Fund. - The developer will also form or annex into an existing CFD for Services.
-The purpose of the CFD for Services is to help cover the cost of providing public safety services (police and fire) to the project.
+This project will be providing the standard fee of \$5,000 per unit (Total \$1,290,000).
+Consistent with City Council direction, 60% of the funds collected will be deposited into the Strategic Improvement Fund (\$774,000), and 40% (\$516,000) will be deposited into the Housing Trust Fund.

+- The developer will also form or annex into an existing CFD for Services.
+The purpose of the CFD for Services is to help assist with the cost of providing public safety services (police and fire) to the project.
 The current assessment (based on inflation) is \$196 per year. - To ensure that the condominium conversion occurs in a timely fashion, the developer has agreed to waive their rights to apply for an extension of the tentative map as permitted by the Subdivision Map Act and Subdivision Ordinance.
 Therefore the developer has 24 months from the date of tentative map approval to record a final map.